Malky Mackay: Wigan Athletic

 Mackay was appointed manager of Wigan Athletic on 19 November 2014, despite fan opposition, after the Championship side had dismissed Uwe Rösler.
 The appointment was criticised by the Kick It Out campaign, who said that the club had disregarded the ongoing FA investigation into text messages sent by Mackay.
-Wigan chairman Dave Whelan said that the club had inserted a clause in its contract with Mackay stating that they could terminate the contract if he is found guilty by the FA.
+Wigan chairman Dave Whelan said that the club had inserted a clause in its contract with Mackay stating that they could terminate the contract if he was found guilty by the FA.
 A shirt sponsor of the club, Premier Range, withdrew their backing after Mackay was appointed.

 On 22 November, in his first game as manager, Wigan drew 1–1 against Middlesbrough at the DW Stadium.
-He was dismissed on 6 April 2015.
-A 0–2 defeat to Derby County saw him leave the club eight points from safety of relegation in the division.
-During his 138-day tenure, Wigan achieved 19 points from a possible 72 winning 5 games of 24 played in the Championship.
+He was dismissed on 6 April 2015, after a 0–2 defeat to Derby County left the club eight points from safety of relegation in the division.
+During his 138-day tenure, Wigan achieved 19 points from a possible 72, winning 5 games of 24 played in the Championship.
 The move was welcomed by fans with Wigan Athletic Supporters Club spokesperson Caroline Molyneux telling BBC Sport: "I think [Mackay's sacking] is a popular decision among the fans."
 Mackay had received public backing by newly appointed club chairman David Sharpe as recently as March 2015 when he described Mackay as "a big part of what we are doing here".